Fluency and how to improve it

 - We will continue to improve the tools we give to teachers so that they can give students relevant and personalised advice about how to improve their fluency.

-Simon Buckland will be presenting the results of our findings at the KoTESOL (Teachers of English to Speakers of Other Languages) conference in Seoul, Korea, on 14 October 2018.
+Simon Buckland presented the results of our findings at the KoTESOL (Teachers of English to Speakers of Other Languages) conference in Seoul, Korea, on 14 October 2018.
+Click here to view the presentation or see below: